Exponential Idle Guides

 6. Publish at about 10-20.
 Once published, remember to take out the milestone point and put it back into the c1 exponent to repeat step 1.

 If done right, this strategy is significantly faster than the idle strategies above.
-The logic with this strategy is the c4, c5, c6 terms scale well with ‘q’.
-However we need enough rho to buy a lot of q.
-So in the beginning we buy only c1c2 as usual to accumulate enough rho so that we can buy q1q2 to stack q.
+The logic with this strategy is that the c4, c5, c6 terms scale well with ‘q’.
+However we need enough ρ to buy a lot of q.
+So in the beginning we buy only c1c2 as usual to accumulate enough ρ so that we can buy q1q2 to stack q.
 Once we have enough q, the c4, c5, c6 terms will outscale.
 Note that after ee14k ft, we will unlock certain upgrades that make c1c2 better again.

 e175 OR 14k ft to ~e300 T4